spacotto/get_next_line/README.md

 5. State Preservation

 ## **Behaviour**
-- **General Behaviour:** A function that returns a line read from a file descriptor
+- **General Behaviour:** A function that returns a line read from a file descriptor.
 - **Parameters:** The file descriptor to read from.
 - **Return value:**
   - Read line (correct behavior)